ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ### The first endpoint

-The first endpoint is about getting data from the service as well as adding data to the service.
-Therefore, the service should handle both HTTP `GET` and `POST` requests.
+The first endpoint is about getting data from the service and adding data to the service.
+Therefore, the service should handle HTTP `GET` and `POST` requests.
-- The `GET` request is to get data, and the response should be `200 OK`.
+- The `GET` request is to get data; the response should be `200 OK`.
-- The `POST` request is to add data, and the response should be `201 Created`.
+- The `POST` request is to add data; the response should be `201 Created`.

 ### The second endpoint

 The second endpoint is about getting data filtered from the service.
 The data is filtered by the ISO code.
 Therefore, the second endpoint accepts the ISO code as part of the URL and responds with the `200 OK` status code.
-In the event of an error, the relevant error is sent back to the client.
+The relevant error is sent back to the client in the event of an error.

 >**Info:** For the complete source code of this implementation, see [The complete code](/learn/write-a-restful-api-with-ballerina/#the-complete-code).

 ## Create the service package

 Ballerina uses packages to group code.
-Follow the steps below to create a Ballerina package and write the business logic in it.
+Follow the steps below to create a Ballerina package and write the business logic.

 > **Info:** For more information on Ballerina packages, see [Organize Ballerina code](/learn/organize-ballerina-code/).